johnjfox/Analytic_Enterprise/markdown/01b_Sequences.md

              value2
            ]

-As we'll see, in a lot of important ways, lists and strings are actually quite similar although strings are limited to containing characters whereas lists can contain any type of Python object.
+As we'll see, in a lot of important ways, lists and strings are actually quite similar although strings are limited to containing characters whereas lists are much more flexible.

 **Creation**